user3141592/screen-generator/README.md

 `screen-generator` generates screen configuration files and launches screen by providing chains of commands or window configurations

-To have a brief insight of what it can do, run
+To have a brief insight, the command

-`$ ./screen-generator -c "watch -c 'ps -e -o cmd | tac';watch df ;tcpdump;top"`
+    $ screen-generator "cmd1;cmd2;cmd3;cmd4"

+print a screen configuration file with for windows, each with a different command.

 Moreover, the command

-`$ ./screen-generator -c "transmission-cli +.torrent"`
+    $ screen-generator "vim +.txt"

-will open a screen with as much windows as the number of file matching `*.torrent` with the command `transmission-cli`.
-The plus sign asks `screen-generator` to expand the command in a command chain.
+will generate a screen with as much windows as the number of file matching `*.txt` with the `vim` command

+    $ screen-generator -x 5 -y  5 -e -N

+Launch directly a screen descibed by a 5x5 grid with shells as commands.

+If the command chain is not given, `screen-generator` prompt for commands interactively.

 # Install

 ## 1) Debian package

-* `$ dpkg -i screen-generator.deb`
+* `$ dpkg -i screen-generator_0.5-1.deb`

 ## 2) PPA package (only available from version v0.4)